REGIS-lab/MobSTer/README.md

-Model-based Security Testing Framework is a framework for model-based testing the security of web application.
+Model-based Security Testing Framework (MobSTer) is a framework for model-based testing the security of web application.
 MobSTer implements formal approaches in order to test the security of web applications by helping the security analyst not missing important security checks.